 The regular price of the Roku Express 4K+ is $39.99.

-Roku Streaming Stick+ is another under $50 Roku device that I’ve tested over the years and really enjoy using.
+It’s a redesigned and more powerful version of Roku Streaming Stick+, which I’ve tested over the years and really enjoy using.

-The remote that comes with Roku Streaming Stick+ has voice search and TV controls.
+The remote that comes with Roku Streaming Stick 4K has voice search and TV controls.
 It’s the same remote that you get with my previous recommendation, Roku Express 4K+.

-The primary advantage that Roku Streaming Stick+ has over the Roku Express devices is that it’s more portable.
+The primary advantage that Roku Streaming Stick 4K has over the Roku Express devices is that it’s more portable.

 That’s because it’s a stick and plugs directly into the HDMI port on the back of your TV.

-If you want to take it on vacation, just unplug the Streaming Stick+ and remember to take the power cord and remote with you.
+If you want to take it on vacation, just unplug the Streaming Stick 4K and remember to take the power cord and remote with you.

 In fact, you don’t even need the remote.
 You can download the free Roku remote app if you need to.